 Day 3: 14.4 miles, 45.5 miles total.
 Bowen Motel to a wash just west of Hurrah Pass.

-GPS: used twice; people sighted: many in town, three hikers, eight strong mountain bikers; roads: it was almost all roads!
+GPS: used twice to make sure we were going down the right route of Jackson Hole; people sighted: many in town, three hikers, eight strong mountain bikers; roads: it was almost all roads!
 Except for some really cool trail.